bhongy/software-architecture-notes/Overview.md

 Software development exists to automate business processes.
 Software enable business to become more effective.
 Business needs to innovate faster, hence the software must be able to iterate faster as its complexity grows.

-Aspects like software quality, developer productivity, continuous integration and delivery, and designs like Microservice Architecture exist to allow software to iterate faster, ultimately allowing the business to adapt faster.
+Aspects like software quality, developer productivity, continuous integration and delivery, and designs like Microservices Architecture exist to allow software to iterate faster, ultimately allowing the business to adapt faster.

 ## Fitness function